 Information Format Detailing Checklist 1 Statement confirming the development is subject to the biodiversity gain condition.
 Statement Statement should also confirm if the biodiversity value of on-site habitat is lower on the date of application as a result of activities that have degraded the site.
 2 Metric confirming pre- development biodiversity value.
 Excel & PDF Use of the relevant Defra metric.
+Confirmation of the competency of the person(s) who completed the metric.
 3 UKHab Plan detailing pre- development habitats and their condition.
 Plan UKHab mapping, drawn to appropriate scale showing direction of north, onsite habitat existing on the date of application (or earlier) and any irreplaceable habitat.
 3 Description of any irreplaceable habitat on the land to which the application relates, that exists on the date of application.
 Statement Or should confirm no irreplaceable habitats are present.
-4 Confirmation of how you foresee achieving the 10% net gains Statement On-site; off-site, both.
+4 A Statement confirming how you foresee achieving the 10% net gains.
+Statement On-site; off-site, both.
 Is any on- site likely to be 'significant'?
 Where is the off-site location intended to be?